-12 In Nunavut, we have a language Act where 13 services have to be provided in Inuktituut, you know, in 14 Inuinnagtun, English and French.
-So, all the posters and 15 information have to be translated.
-But, the language that 16 dominates the mines is not in Inuktituut.
-It is not in -it is not grounded or based in the community -- like, in 17 the local language.
-It is often that of English, and that 18 19 happens as a result of transient workers being brought in.
+In Nunavut, we have a language Act where services have to be provided in Inuktituut, you know, in Inuinnaqtun, English and French.
+So, all the posters and information have to be translated.
+But, the language that dominates the mines is not in Inuktituut.
+It is not in -- it is not grounded or based in the community -- like, in the local language.
+It is often that of English, and that happens as a result of transient workers being brought in.

 The transient workers are often the people that have the higher paid positions where we find that Inuit women as identified in this questionnaire, I think it was a questionnaire, that they often occupy the lower wage position.
-So, they are the cleaners, they are the cooking staff, they are the cleanup crew, but not the people that have expertise which, again, leads to levels of inequality in the communities, and in the mining setting and in the camps.
+So, they are the cleaners, they are the

-4 So, they also talked about loss of 5 traditions and cultural practices, increased drug use in 6 the community.
+So, they also talked about loss of traditions and cultural practices, increased drug use in the community.
 There is racism at the mine.
-There is 7 gambling in the community.
-Sexual harassment at the mine 8 is the reality for a lot of Indigenous women workers.
-And 9 then if people are crossing over and making various stops, 10 because you have to travel in land and fly in the 11 community, there is racism within even the airport.
+There is gambling in the community.
+Sexual harassment at the mine is the reality for a lot of Indigenous women workers.
+And then if people are crossing over and making various stops, because you have to travel in land and fly in the community, there is racism within even the airport.